UofA-HEAG/HEAG-Introduction/installation.md

 ### MacOS

 * Download MacTeX from here: http://tug.org/cgi-bin/mactex-download/MacTeX.pkg
-* Doubl-click the downloaded file to install it.
+* Double-click the downloaded file to install it.
 Follow the instructions.

 Configure the TeXLive manager:
 ```